devscribe-team/starter/quickstart/guide.md

   Even though an icon is specified, it won't be displayed because showIcon is false.
   {% /card %}
   ````
   {% /tab %}
+{% /tabGroup %}

+### Card Layout Options

+{% tabGroup %}
   {% tab title="Preview" %}
-  {% card title="Simple Card" description="This is a basic card with title and description" %}
+  {% card title="Horizontal Card" description="This card uses horizontal layout" icon="layout" horizontal=true %}
-  Basic card content goes here.
-This card uses the default attributes.
+  This card demonstrates the horizontal layout option where the icon appears on the left and content on the right, similar to a callout.

+  You can include rich content in horizontal cards:
+  - Lists work great
+  - Code blocks too
+  - Any nested content
   {% /card %}

-  {% card title="Card with Icon" description="This card demonstrates the icon and showIcon attributes" icon="star" %}
+  {% card title="Vertical Card" description="This is the default vertical layout" icon="layers" %}
-  This card includes an icon.
-The icon name should be from Lucide React.
+  This card uses the default vertical layout where content flows from top to bottom.

+  ### Heading in Card
+  Cards support rich content including headings, paragraphs, and other components.
   {% /card %}

-  {% card title="Card without Icon" description="This card has showIcon set to false" icon="user" showIcon=false %}
-  Even though an icon is specified, it won't be displayed because showIcon is false.
-  {% /card %}
   {% /tab %}
-{% /tabGroup %}

-### Card Layout Options

-{% tabGroup %}
   {% tab title="Syntax" %}
   ````markdown
   {% card title="Horizontal Card" description="This card uses horizontal layout" icon="layout" horizontal=true %}